 - Harris County Fire Marshal’s Office

 - Texas Commission on Environmental Quality – Outdoor Burning Regulations

 - Texas Parks & Wildlife – Urban Coyote Management

 - Dangers to Children – What is an Attractive Nuisance?

 - Nuisance Abatement Procedures

 - The Harris County Service Request for reporting potholes, trees obstructing roadways, etc.

 - Traffic Sight Lines Awareness – Keeping Intersections Clear of Vegetation for Safety Visibility

-Disclaimer: Some of the information contained in this section and in the Security Reporting is provided directly by the Harris County Precinct 4 Constable’s Office and/or their representatives.
+Disclaimer: Some of the information contained in this section is provided directly by the Harris County Precinct 4 Constable’s Office and/or their representatives.
 The CFF-HOA (the “Fund”) is not responsible for the content of any information provided by Harris County and the Fund disclaims and denies any and all liability therefore.